Qualifications for Services

 - Contagion level (describe precautions teacher must take to remain safe)

-- Home and Hospital Instruction Disclosure Statement is to be submitted with the signatures of the student, parent, H&H instructor and principal in blue ink.
+- Home and Hospital Instruction Disclosure Statement is to be submitted with the signatures of the student, parent, H&H facilitator and principal in blue ink.

 - Home and Hospital Registration form